Ilyas-aitkhozha/Ilyas-Aitkhozha/README.md

 # Ilyas Aitkhozha
 **🎓 Freshman at KBTU • Python & SQL Enthusiast**

-I’m a first-year student at Kazakh-British Technical University, passionate about writing clean Python code and designing efficient SQL databases.
+I’m a second-year student at Kazakh-British Technical University, passionate about writing clean Python code and designing efficient SQL databases.
 I build projects from the ground up, focusing on readability, maintainability, and data performance.

 ---